aimms/function-reference/development-support/application-information/identifiergetusedinformation.rst

 ---------

     *identifier*
-        The identifier, given as element in the set ``AllIdentifiers``, whose usage info you want to retrieve.
+        The identifier, given as element in the set :aimms:set:`AllIdentifiers`, whose usage info you want to retrieve.
 Please note that local identifiers (declared inside procedures or functions) are not taken into account by this function.